jrspatel/jrspatel/README.md

 ## 🚀 About Me

 Hello!
 I'm a graduate student with over a year of hands-on experience developing scalable, innovative software solutions.
-My background spans multiple industries, where I have honed skills in **Python, JavaScript, and Java** and contributed to projects with a measurable, positive impact.
+My background spans multiple industries, where I have honed skills in **Python, ML, and NLP** and contributed to projects with a measurable, positive impact.

 I'm passionate about tackling real-world challenges with data-driven solutions, constantly expanding my knowledge and toolkit to stay at the cutting edge.
 I enjoy working collaboratively to bring forward-thinking digital solutions to life and am always eager to connect with like-minded professionals.